Agnogh/math-for-kids/README.md

 - User is prompted with an Alert message after each selected number
 - Below the number selection area is a clearly labelled button that generates a random number when clicked
 - Description text explains what is selected and what random number was "pulled".
 Also followed by the result of each gamble round with a win-or-lose message
-- user can keep playing and see the overall lucky score but no further interaction is needed
+- The user can continue playing and view their overall luck score without any additional interaction

 ### **4.1.
 User interactions**
 User interacts with numbers from 1-9 but can keep a selected number for several rounds with a random number "pulled" " That way user can play his/her favourite number several rounds in a row.